makrasnov100/HW5-Banking/README.md

 # HW5-HW6-Banking
 Data Structures Assignment

-Practicing Inheretence, Polythism, and Composition in mid-size project.
+Practicing Inheretence, Polythism, and Composition in a mid-size project.